moni-kishore-dhar/Online-News-Portal-using-PHP-and-MySQL/README.md

 <h3>Processes</h3>
 <ul>
 <li><b>Login: </b>The system provides security features through username-password matching where only authorized user can access the system with different authorization level.
 This system has three authorization level.
 Administrator, Admin Panel and Viewer.<br>
+<pre>Log In page of Administrator    Log In page of Admin    Panel Log In page of Viewers</pre>
 <img src="Screenshots of the output interface/Log In page of Administrator.png" width="250" height="250">
 <img src="Screenshots of the output interface/Log In page of Admin Panel.png" width="250" height="250">
 <img src="Screenshots of the output interface/Log In page of Viewers.png" width="250" height="250">